Wakefield: Football

 Wakefield briefly had a football team in the city itself when Emley F.C. moved to play at Belle Vue, the ground of Wakefield Trinity, hoping to progress further up the football pyramid.
+The team renamed itself to Wakefield F.C. in 2006.
 However, fortunes soon declined with supporters abandoning the club and they moved out of Belle Vue, first to College Grove and then briefly to share with Ossett Town, ultimately, Wakefield FC folded in June 2014 with crowds in the low double figures by then.
 AFC Emley was founded to restore the club's original links with the village of Emley. the fans who followed the old club soon went back to following the new (continuation of the old club) in Emley who have gone from strength to strength.

 In 2019 a new club Wakefield A.F.C. was formed by a consortium including former professional player Chris Turner and played in the Sheffield & Hallamshire County Senior Football League, in 2021 the club was bought by VO2 capital.
 Playing at Barnsley and Featherstone, the club had not played in the City which bears their name until moving to share the rugby ground with Wakefield Trinity in 2023, however, this arrangement only lasted 1 season before Wakefield moved back out of the city and back to Featherstone leaving the city of Wakefield without a senior football club yet again and therefore remains the largest settlement in the UK without its own football club.